 1. Users must have an active User Account within their GenRocket Organization

-If your organization has been set up within the GenRocket web platform and you do not have an active User Account, please reach out to your Org Admin.
+If your organization has been set up within the GenRocket web platform and you do not have an enabled User Account, please contact your Org Admin.

 2. Use a Supported Operating System and Browsers